vadno/emdiff/README.md

 ### interannotator agreement

-By chosing `agree` mode interannotator agreement is calculable for certain tagging tasks of the following fields:
+By choosing `agree` mode interannotator agreement is calculable for certain tagging tasks of the following fields:

 * **lemma**
 * **xpostag**